Alejogb1/job-board/blog-data/how-to-set-the-background-color-of-a-d3-js-svg.md

 **Things I Wish I Knew When I Started**

-Okay so here's the honest to goodness things that would've saved me some pain
+ so here's the honest to goodness things that would've saved me some pain

 *   **Read the D3 Docs**: Sounds obvious right well it wasn't to me for a long time I tended to rely on copy pasting snippets until I broke it completely which happened a lot.
 D3 documentation is pretty good and they always have examples I'm always surprised when I see people doing stuff without checking the docs.